limelightgenius/TELECOM--END-TO-END-PROJECT/README.md

 ## 7. Conclusion

-This project started with a simple but urgent business question — why are customers leaving, and what can we do about it?
+This project started with a simple but urgent business question - why are customers leaving, and what can we do about it?
 Working through four tools across the full analytics pipeline, the data gave clear answers.
 The churn problem is real, it is measurable, and it is fixable.
-Contract type, tenure, and service engagement are not just interesting patterns — they are levers the business can pull.
+Contract type, tenure, and service engagement are not just interesting patterns - they are levers the business can pull.
 Locking more customers into annual contracts, getting new customers through the critical first 90 days, and encouraging bundle adoption are not expensive interventions.
-But based on the numbers in this analysis, they could realistically recover hundreds of thousands in recurring revenue annually and bring the churn rate down from 26.6% closer to the industry benchmark of 15–20%.
-The goal of this analysis was never just to describe the problem — it was to give the business something it could act on tomorrow morning.
+But based on the numbers in this analysis, they could realistically recover hundreds of thousands in recurring revenue annually and bring the churn rate down from 26.6% closer to the industry benchmark of 15–25%.
+The goal of this analysis was never just to describe the problem - it was to give the business something it could act on tomorrow morning.
 I believe this does that.

 ---

 *This project is part of my data analytics portfolio.
-Built end-to-end to demonstrate real-world problem solving — from raw data to business recommendations.*
+Built end-to-end to demonstrate real-world problem solving - from raw data to business recommendations.*
+Loan Prediction Next>>>